rosariop/videocourse-plattform/README.md

 ### Additional Tools used:

-- Supabase for authenticating user
+- Google FirebaseAuth for authenticating user
 - Vaadin router for routing
+- backend technology to be determined (java / golang)?